 As you know how to follow the rule of thirds, it’s essential to understand why it matters and what it can do for your images.

 The rule of thirds is of two things:

 - Dynamism (movement)

 First, positioning critical elements at the rule of thirds intersections or gridlines makes your photo more balanced.
 Your key features form a visual interest in a third of the composition while balancing out the blank space in the remaining two-thirds.
 This looks great and feels appropriate to the viewer.
-Rule of thirds assists you to creatively utilize the negative space in the background and eliminate the empty areas surrounding your subject.
+The rule of thirds assists you in creatively utilizing the negative space in the background and eliminating the empty areas surrounding your subject.
 Thus, this technique helps you to prioritize the image and focuses on the subject.

 Second, compositions that comprise key elements smack-dab in the center of the frame; such images often feel very inactive and dull.
 The viewer looks at the photo, sees the subject at its center, then leaves.

 But the rule of thirds supports dynamism.
 The viewer observes a key element off to the side, then takes a visual tour throughout the rest of the picture.

 In other words, the rule of thirds composition offers a more engaging photographic experience.

 Also, the rule of thirds carries on the way humans naturally view images.
 For example, studies show that human eyes usually go to one of the intersection points rather than the center of the picture.
 So, the rule of thirds serves with this simple way of viewing an image.